ausathdzil/sea-salon/README.md

 ## Demo

 - [SEA Salon](https://sea-salon-ausath.vercel.app)
-- User dashboard currently doesn't work on the live demo.
+- User and admin dashboard currently doesn't work on the live demo.
 Clone this project on your machine to view it.

 ## Features

 - User authentication
 - User dashboard (doesn't work on production)
+- Admin dashboard (doesn't work on production)
 - Reviews section
 - Reservation system